Ciapser/Bob-Ross-Progressive-Gan/README.md

 Dataset of 5000 images in the style of Bob Ross was used to train the model.

-Project contains scripts for:
+### Project contains scripts for:
 - Model training                            (BobRoss_ProGan_Train.py)
 - Reneweing training if it crashed          (Run_Reset.py)
 - creating assets for ReadMe presentation   (ReadMe_script.py)
 - Generating images                         (BobRoss_ImageGenerator.py)

-Due to the file size, project does not contains:
+### Due to the file size, project does not contains:
 - Training dataset
 - Every phase model (only last generator and discriminator are present)

 ## Usage
+### Training model
-- To train the network you should put dataset of RGB images in the numpy format, in the main project folder.
+To train the network you should put dataset of RGB images in the numpy format, in the main project folder.
 By default it is named "Bob_Ross_Filtered.npy" , but you can change it in the script.
 Then run BobRoss_ProGan_Train.py.
 Training can be interrupted and renewed without losing progress [(1) Look into  Issues!]

     Hyperparameters can be adjusted in the main function
+### Generating images

-- To generate images simply run BobRoss_ImageGenerator.py and images will be saved in the numpy format in project directory.
+To generate images simply run BobRoss_ImageGenerator.py and images will be saved in the numpy format in project directory.
 To use this script you will need trained model which is available to download.

 If you want to manipulate the images or view them you can use ReadMe_script.py, however this is more customized to the needs of this ReadMe file.
 But it contains some functions ready to view generated images.

     !Beware that by running these scripts you will overwrite files in "Github_Readme_files" folder and "Generated_images.npy" in project